 Evaluating expense vs. investment

 The moral of the story is, your short-term financial gain by pursuing either of these options, does have some very real long-term consequences.
-These dental website templates have their place, and if you’re opening up shop tomorrow, go ahead and tap that family friend or rent-a-site.
+These inexpensive dental websites have their place, and if you’re opening up shop tomorrow, go ahead and tap that family friend or rent-a-site.
 Just know, the long-term game plan [in my humble opinion] should be to create something uniquely yours.
 Your site should reflect your practice philosophy, your personality, in other words – it should look and feel like YOU.
 Stock photos and standard descriptions can only take your practice so far.